izzygomez/gists/README.md

 - consolidate other one-off scripts into this repo
 - write a blog post on website about how this repo was created
+- consolidate all `.pre-commit-config.yaml` files across my repos into `repo-settings/`